 If you were lucky enough to be born with thick hair, you have a very versatile texture, with many different haircut options.

 1. Bob: The bob is a good option for women with thick hair too.
 Layers will help to get rid of bulk and add movement to the hair.
 This haircut is a great way to show off your beautiful thick texture.

 2. Pixie: If you want shorter hair, a pixie is the way to go.
 This haircut requires very little effort to style if you have a thick mane.
 Unlike a pixie for fine hair, the top can be left shorter.
 Simply use a little product on the ends and you are ready to go!

 3. Long: Ladies with thick hair have the luxury of hair that looks fantastic long.
 Layers will help to add dimension and body to your style.

 Products: Thick hair does not need a lot of product.
 A little dab of hair oil will keep hair moisturized and add shine.

-Long, Curly Layers: If your curls are tight, long layers will help to bring them down.
+3. Long, Curly Layers: If your curls are tight, long layers will help to bring them down.
+It is hard but sometimes a straightener with teeth can be good for curly hair.
 If you hair is very long, ask for layers that start at the collarbone so they are not too short.
 You can also easily achieve this look with wavy hair too, which will be straighter at the roots.
 Use a frizz-controlling serum to keep hair under control.